AlessandroArmari/BasicJavaScript_Times_Table/README.md

-The first function prints time tables from 1 to 10 sequencely.
+The first function prints times tables from 1 to 10 sequencely.

-The second function prints a custom time table.
+The second function prints a custom times table.

-I give 4 parameters to the function so I can decide which time table display and the multipliers I want to be shown.
+I give 4 parameters to the function so I can decide which times table display and the multipliers I want to be shown.

 I give 4 parameteres to the function